joshmarinacci/filament-gui/README.md

 it will need an accessor function to pull out the lat lon.
 You can also use a mapping function to pull out a label.

-## show the current position of the ISS on a map
+## Show the current position of the ISS on a map

 ```javascript
 import ISS